Four walks:

 7.3 miles (11.8 km) or shorter option 6 miles (9.8 km) Walking guide time 3.5hrs plus stops (or 3 hrs shorter option)

-the Trail now follows an ancient course of the river along the fen edge, keeping to about 5 metres above sea level for much of the way.
-It then turns ‘inland’ to travel uphill into the village of Farcet, situated on the slopes of a high ridge formed from material left by glaciers about 425,000 years ago during the ‘Ice Age’.
+Having travelled through the historic city of Peterborough and past the Nene Washes to Stanground, the Trail now follows an ancient course of the Nene along the fen edge, keeping to about 5 metres above sea level for much of the way.
+It then turns ‘inland’ to travel uphill into the village of Farcet, situated on the high Stanground-Yaxley ridge, formed from material left by glaciers about 300,000 years ago during the ‘Ice Age’.

-Here, there are great views from the Fen View Heritage Centre over the fens to the south including the large gravel island in Farcet Fen and the site of Whittlesea Mere, once the largest lake in lowland England.
-After returning once more to the edge of the low fenland, the walk winds up through the large village of Yaxley.
-The area is underlain by the famous Oxford Clay and, as with Fletton, Eye and Whittlesey to the north, it has been a major centre for brickmaking.
-In terms of both landscape and cultural heritage, the importance of this area, where the Nene Valley meets the fenland, cannot be understated and this walk, in following the old course of the Nene along the very distinct fen edge, gives a glimpse into its rich history.
+Here, there are great views over the fens to the south including the large gravel island in Farcet Fen and the site of Whittlesea Mere, once probably the largest lake in lowland England.
+After returning to follow the edge of the low fen, the walk winds up through the village of Yaxley.
+The cultural and environmental interest of the area is significant, from the abundant natural resources of the fenland and the complex system of waterways to the influence of nearby religious centres and brickmaking on the Oxford Clay.
+Following the old course of the Nene along the distinct fen edge, this walk takes you through an historic landscape full of geological, ecological and cultural heritage.

 Landscape and Geology

-The fenland deposits, such as Peat and River Alluvium, reach approximately as far as where the land rises to 5 metres above sea level.
-In this area the 5m contour runs along the bottom of a high ridge formed by glacial gravels and other material left by Pleistocene glaciers and lakes.
-This higher land is, not surprisingly, where Stanground, Farcet and Yaxley are situated.
-There are also various other deposits in the area that date from the ‘Ice Age’: River Terrace Gravels left by the Nene when it was a powerful and probably braided river forming a delta as it reached the fenland.
+The fenland deposits, such as Peat and river Alluvium, reach approximately as far as where the land rises to 5 metres above sea level.
+In this area the 5m contour runs along the south-east edge of a high ridge formed by glacial gravels and other material (Till) left by Pleistocene (‘Ice Age’) glaciers and lakes.
+This higher land is where Stanground, Farcet and Yaxley are situated.

 © Cambridgeshire Geological Society